mthomure/glimpse-project/docs/guide/index.rst

 .. note::

+  Note that the “$” prefix used here denotes a command that is entered at the shell.
 The ``>>>`` denotes text that is submitted to the Python interpreter, or written as commands in a script.
-Lines without this marker indicate logging output.
+Lines without either marker indicate logging output.

 The next step is to specify the experimental protocol and configure the model.
 We first tell Glimpse where to find the image corpora.
 The simplest